 PIP and Basic Reparation Benefits

 Unless you have a disability policy, most Louisville or Kentucky personal injury cases will pay for your time off work only at the end of the case.
-This isn’t fair, but it is the way the law is setup.
+This isn’t fair, but it is the way the law is set up.
 An exception to this is if you are injured in a car accident.
 You can collect lost wages.
 Under Kentucky PIP law, you can collect 80% of your lost wages up to a maximum of $200 per week.
 This is what is called Basic Reparation Benefits.
 I know, $200 a week isn’t a lot of money.
 It’s not going to pay for your mortgage or pay for your car payment.
 Unfortunately, that is what the law is in Kentucky if you have Basic Reparations Benefits.

 Be accurate and honest

 One thing you can do to help is to make sure that the documents you submit contain accurate information.
 Double-check everything.
-Insurance companies might use discrepancies as grounds to reducing the settlement amount.
+Insurance companies might use discrepancies as grounds to reduce the settlement amount.
 Also, amending documents over again may only make the process longer.
 The remainder of your lost wages will be paid for at the end of the case by the at-fault insurance company.
 This is when your Kentucky car accident case is settled.
 Anything that is not paid by PIP will be reimbursed at the end of the case.
 Unfortunately, this doesn’t do you a lot of good while you’re trying to pay your bills.

 Talk with your insurance agent about Added Reparations Benefits